ChrisLAS/notes/Tailscale for Docker Containers.md

 The basic idea is to create a tailscale service container, that runs along side the main app container.
 You then set the main app container to use the tailscale container for networking.

-I followed this guide: [Using Tailscale with Docker](https://rnorth.org/tailscale-docker/)
+I followed this guide: [Using Tailscale with Docker](https://rnorth.org/tailscale-docker/).
+Tailnets created after October 20, 2022 have MagicDNS on by default and will automatically register unique hostnames on the network.
+Older tailnets must [enable MagicDNS in the DNS page of the admin console](https://tailscale.com/kb/1081/magicdns).

 So first you add the tailscale service to the docker-compose.yml file: